-The Chairman of the Board, the members of the Board, the members of the Compensation Committee and the Independent Representative shall be elected individually by the general meeting of shareholders.
-They shall serve for a term of one year, until the next AGM and shall be eligible for re-election indefinitely.
+Each of the Chairman of the Board, the members of the Board, the members of the Compensation Committee and the Independent Representative are elected individually by the general meeting of shareholders.
+They serve for a term of one year, which expires at the end of the following AGM.
+They are eligible for re-election indefinitely.